cloudflare/workers-docs/content/reference/workers-concepts/routes.md

 # Routes

+The mechanics for if and what script should run on a request based on the URL.

+## Workers.dev

+For workers.dev zones, routing tables do not apply and the scripts are managed by the name of the script.
+A request to your `script-name.domain.workers.dev` subdomain will run through the active script with corresponding name, `script-name`.

+Each script that runs must have a script name, so there is currently no way to run a script on `domain.workers.dev`.

+## Cloudflare Sites

 For zones proxied on Cloudflare*, the routing table decides what (if any) script is matched based on the URL of that request.
 Requests are routed through a Worker script when their URL matches a route pattern assigned to that script Route patterns are created either from inside the Cloudflare Workers editor, or by using the Cloudflare API.

 Note: Prior implementations for non-Enterprise customers used the concept of filters.
-Read about how this was [deprecated](TODO:).
+Read about how this was [deprecated](TODO: link? or just delete? ).

-\* *For workers.dev zones, routing tables do not apply and the scripts are managed by the name of the script.
-See more on [workers.dev](TODO: workers.dev info).*
+\* *A zone that you have registered with some registrar (not workers.dev) and setup Cloudflare to serve as [a reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/).*

 ### Matching Behavior